Vanh1112/stack_overflow_tag_reco/README.md

-# Stackoverflow Tag Prediction - Vanh_tinhte.vn@DataScientist
+# Stackoverflow Tag Prediction - vanh_tinhte@datascientist

 ## Business Problem
 Stack Overflow is the largest, most trusted online community for developers to learn, share their programming knowledge, and build their careers.<br>